 The Care Quality Commission (CQC) is the health and social care regulator for England.
 Their aim is to ensure better care for everyone in hospital, in a care home and at home.
 Training is a key component in ensuring standards of service are met.
 Increasingly, providers are required to provide evidence that health and social care training is not only being provided, but that learners are achieving specific outcomes.
 Legislative requirements must be adhered to.

-More and more care providers are achieving their CQC outcomes with the support of high quality online courses from Embrace-learning.
+More and more care providers are achieving their CQC outcomes with the support of high quality online Compliance Training courses from Embrace-learning.

 We guarantee that by using our courses your staff training will:

 - Meet CQC standards of compliance for continuing professional development

 - Be available on demand 24/7, 365 days a year

 - Cost a fraction of conventional classroom training

 - Provide certificates of achievement on successful completion

 Compliance Training & Social Care Course

 The list below summarises key recommendations from Skills for Care, which should be included in learning and development plans.
 Refresher training should also be included in the overall learning and development plan.